Evelynewaters/alx-backend/README.md

-This repository contains directories for backend projects
+This directory contains directories and files for backend